What is a Webinar and How Do They Work? (Sales Guide 2023)

 Make Sure You Rehearse

-When creating webinars, consider recording the webinar as a test run or even going through the presentation with a few friends or colleagues first.
+When creating webinars, consider recording the webinar as a test run or going through the presentation with a few friends or colleagues first.

-This will also help you time the webinar and ensure it fits within a set amount of time.
+Doing so will also help you time the webinar and ensure it fits within a set amount of time.

 With the human attention span getting shorter, you want to ensure your webinar presentation is engaging and to the point by rehearsing it in advance.